-These regulatory amendments will become effective upon filing with the Department of State.
+These emergency regulations will become effective upon filing with the Department of State and will expire, unless renewed, 90 days from the date of filing.
 As the COVID-19 pandemic is consistently and rapidly changing, it is not possible to determine the expected duration of need at this point in time.
-The Department will continuously evaluate the expected duration of these emergency regulations throughout the effective period in making determinations on the need for continuing this regulation on an emergency basis or issuing a notice of proposed rule making for permanent adoption.
+The Department will continuously evaluate the expected duration of these emergency regulations throughout the aforementioned 90-day effective period in making determinations on the need for continuing this regulation on an emergency basis or issuing a notice of proposed rule making for permanent adoption.
 This notice does not constitute a notice of proposed or revised rule making for permanent adoption.